Church Marketing University

 - Provide meals for kids on reduced-price lunches during school cancelations.

 - Create a YouTube show for kids.
 Create a Kids YouTube Camp.
 Train kids on how to start their own YouTube channel.
 Cover the equipment needed, acting skills, internet safety and give them fun projects based on stories in the Bible for their channel.

 - Have your Kids Director or Student Leaders lead digital devotionals.

 - Create a podcast of Bible stories for kids, that families can listen to before bed.

 - Challenge families to memorize one Bible verse per day together.
-Here are some short, impactful ones to get you started:

 - Make a fast-paced worship playlist on Youtube or Spotify so families can have dance parties to get the wiggles out!

 Looking for a way to “take” Live Stream attendance or to get people to fill out a Connect Card from a Facebook Live?
 Here is what I’d recommend: